ShinjiniShome/world_unemployment_dataviz/README.md

 Tools Used: Tableau Public for Visualization and Python Pandas for Data-Reshaping.

 # Dataset
 The source dataset used here can be found : https://www.kaggle.com/datasets/pantanjali/unemployment-dataset
+It has also been added under the Data folder in the repository as "unemployment_analysis.csv".

 # Data Description
 The original dataset contains the columns Country Names, Country Codes and years 1991 to 2021.